Long-lived quasinormal modes, grey-body factors and absorption cross-section of the black hole immersed in the Hernquist galactic halo: Introduction

 Quasinormal modes (QNMs) are the characteristic damped oscillations describing how a black hole relaxes after a perturbation~\cite{Kokkotas:1999bd, Nollert:1999ji, Bolokhov:2025uxz, Konoplya:2011qq}.
 Their complex frequencies encode both oscillation and damping rates and carry direct information about the underlying geometry and its perturbative stability.
 Deviations in QNM spectra from the standard vacuum predictions may thus reveal traces of the environment, alternative gravity effects, or new fields coupled to curvature.
 For black holes immersed in galactic halos, the halo parameters modify the background metric, leading to detectable shifts in quasinormal frequencies and damping times~\cite{Konoplya:2025nqv,Liu:2024xcd,Chen:2024lpd}.

 An effective and physically transparent approach to model the interaction between a black hole and its environment is through a test scalar field endowed with an effective mass term,

-where $\mu_{\rm eff}$ represents the coupling strength to external matter or fields.
-Depending on the underlying physics, $\mu_{\rm eff}$ may correspond to the mass of a dark-sector particle, to an effective parameter emerging from self-interactions, or to external influences such as magnetic fields or plasma dispersion~\cite{Konoplya:2008hj, Chen:2011jgd, Konoplya:2007yy, Kokkotas:2010zd, Davlataliev:2024mjl}.
-The introduction of this term alters the asymptotic structure of the effective potential, often producing quasi-bound states or long-lived modes known as \emph{quasi-resonances}~\cite{Ohashi:2004wr, Konoplya:2017tvu}.
-These long-lived oscillations can substantially affect the late-time tails of perturbations and modify the ringdown signal of gravitational waves~\cite{Jing:2004zb, Rogatko:2007zz, Koyama:2001ee, Koyama:2001qw, Moderski:2001tk, Churilova:2019qph, Dubinsky:2024jqi}.
+where $\mu_{\rm eff}$ represents the mass of the field.
+Depending on the underlying physics, $\mu_{\rm eff}$ may correspond to either the mass of a field propagating in the black hole's background or an effective mass corresponding, for example, to the background magnetic field~\cite{Konoplya:2008hj, Chen:2011jgd, Konoplya:2007yy, Kokkotas:2010zd, Davlataliev:2024mjl}.
+The introduction of this term alters the asymptotic structure of the effective potential, often producing quasi-bound states or long-lived modes known as {\it quasi-resonances}~\cite{Ohashi:2004wr, Konoplya:2017tvu}.
+These long-lived oscillations can substantially affect not only the ringdown frequencies but also the time-domain evolution of perturbations and modify the ringdown signal of gravitational waves.
+In addition, the quasi-bound states take place when the mass of the field is turned on.
+Extensive literature on the above questions can be found in~\cite{Jing:2004zb, Rogatko:2007zz, Konoplya:2006gq, Konoplya:2018qov, Koyama:2001ee, Koyama:2001qw, Konoplya:2002wt, Moderski:2001tk, Konoplya:2005hr, Churilova:2019qph, Dubinsky:2024jqi,Destounis:2019hca,Vlachos:2021weq,Chatzifotis:2021pak,Vieira:2021ozg,Steinhauer:2025bbs,Vieira:2025gcy,Vieira:2025ljl,Vieira:2023ylz,Dubinsky:2025wns,Malik:2025czt,Konoplya:2006br}.
 In addition, massive fields may play a role in ultra-low-frequency radiation accessible to Pulsar Timing Arrays~\cite{Konoplya:2023fmh}, and appear naturally as effective degrees of freedom in brane-world scenarios, where the bulk-induced tidal term acts as a mass contribution~\cite{Seahra:2004fg, Ishihara:2008re}.